I have a confession to make: I go crazy for the Yamaha R1. This is why you should, too: why (and how) to buy a Yamaha R1.

 Inertial torque is produced when the crankshaft doesn’t spin at a constant speed over the course of a single revolution but rather speeds up and slows down at different points in each piston stroke.

-I don’t pretend to fully understand the mechanics, but I know the effect is awesome, unique and sounds amazing.
+I don’t pretend to fully understand the mechanics, but I know the effect is awesome, the technology is unique, and the sound is amazing.

 2012-2014 6th Gen mk 2 Yamaha R1 (14BE): Hello, electronics

 The 2012 Yamaha R1 was mostly the same as the 2009-2011 (see, the code barely changed, from 14B to 14BE), but added electronics to compete with what BMW was offering with the S 1000 RR.